The Light Table Python API allows you to use Light Table’s functionality from Glyphs macros and scripts. To use the API, import the lighttable module:

 GSLayer

-Learn more about the GSLayer type on the Glyphs documentation.
+Learn more about the GSLayer type in the Glyphs documentation.

 GSLayer.lt_restoration_info: RestorationInfo | None